 - Ask yourself what 'playing' means to you.
-Write down the words that come to mind. - Watch a video by video artist Francis Alÿs about children playing and ask yourself what the meaning of playing is.
-Complete your previous list of words. - This is the link: http://francisalys.com/childrens-game-11-wolf-and-lamb/ - Read the preface and introduction in 'Change as collaborative play'.
+Write down the words that come to mind. - Watch a video by video artist Francis Alÿs about children playing and ask yourself again what the meaning of playing is.
+Complete your previous list of words.
+This is the link: http://francisalys.com/childrens-game-11-wolf-and-lamb/ - Watch the introduction video about 'play' on the home page of the website. - Read the preface and introduction in 'Change as collaborative play'.